Beijing–Guangdong high-speed train

 The Beijing–Guangdong high-speed train (京粤高速动车组列车) is a high-speed train service operated by China Railway Beijing Group (CR Beijing) on Beijing–Guangzhou–Shenzhen–Hong Kong HSR in China.
-Currently, 2 pairs of trains are operated daily between Beijing West and Guangzhou South with train numbers G66/69 and G67/70, 1 pair of trains daily between Beijing West and Futian in Shenzhen with train numbers G71/72 and 1 pair of trains daily between Beijing West and Hong Kong West Kowloon with train numbers G65/68.
+Currently, 3 pairs of trains are operated daily between Beijing West and Guangzhou South with train numbers G77/78, G339/340, and G1579/1580; 1 pair of trains daily between Beijing West and Futian in Shenzhen with train numbers G335/336; 1 pair of trains daily between Beijing West and Zhuhai with train numbers G337/338, and 1 pair of trains daily between Beijing West and Hong Kong West Kowloon with train numbers G79/80.

 History

 The high-speed train services between Beijing and Guangzhou date back to 26 December 2012, when the Beijing–Zhengzhou section of the Beijing–Guangzhou–Shenzhen–Hong Kong HSR was opened.
 At the initial stage, 2 pairs of trains were operated daily between Beijing West and Guangzhou South with train numbers G79/82 and G80/81.

 The G71/72 trains also started service between Beijing West and Shenzhen North from 26 December 2012.

 On 28 December 2013, the southern terminus of the G79/82 service was extended to Shenzhen North and the train number of the Shenzhen-bound service was changed from G82 to G80.
 The former G80/81 service between Beijing West and Guangzhou South had the train numbers changed to G66/69 and 2 more pairs of trains (G65/68 and G67/70) between Beijing West and Guangzhou South started services.
 After the adjustment, there were 3 pairs of trains operating daily between Beijing West and Guangzhou South (G65/68, G66/69 and G67/70), and 2 pairs of trains between Beijing West and Shenzhen North (G71/72 and G79/80).

 On 5 January 2017, the G71/72 and G79/80 services were extended to Futian.

 With the inauguration of the Guangzhou–Shenzhen–Hong Kong XRL Hong Kong section on 23 September 2018, the G79/80 service was extended to Hong Kong West Kowloon, and became the fastest train service between Beijing and Hong Kong (see Beijing–Hong Kong High-Speed Train).

 On 10 July 2019, the G65/68 service was extended to Zhuhai.